MetPet.com: cat Walking Jacket, cat toys, dog bodyleashes and much more!

 Testimonials

-Articles About Cats
+| Alphabetical List of Articles Articles About Cats |

 Articles About Dogs

-Science Experiment: Who does bacteria love more?
+Science Experiment: Whom does bacteria love more?

 Is it a myth?
 Experiments with petri dishes show that dog mouths have fewer bacteria than human mouths.